abdoghazala7/AI_Chat_With_Groq_API_Models/README.md

 ## Features

-- **Multiple AI Models**: Choose from a variety of AI models (e.g., LLaMA, Gemma, Mixtral) for different use cases.
+- **Multiple AI Models**: Choose from a variety of AI models (e.g., LLama, Gemma, Mixtral) for different use cases.
 - **Streaming Responses**: Real-time streaming of AI-generated responses for a smooth user experience.
 - **Chat History**: Maintains a conversation history with adjustable length.
 - **User Feedback**: Collects user feedback (thumbs up/down) to improve the AI's performance.